mulderp/mulderp.github.com/_posts/2015-05-23-relations-with-bookshelfjs.md

     var bookshelf = require('config');

 There is another approach to require Bookshelf in every model.
-This is shown in Ghost bloggin platform which uses a [Base Model](https://github.com/TryGhost/Ghost/blob/master/core/server/models/base.js).
+This is shown in Ghost blogging platform which uses a [Base Model](https://github.com/TryGhost/Ghost/blob/master/core/server/models/base.js).

 To learn more about associations in Bookshelf, let's explore the relation between Movies and Directors.